quelchx/utilities/README.md

 If your wanting to grab the contents of this repository I recommend using the degit package to copy the contents of this repository for your own project.

-From your project directory inside the terminal run `npm degit quelchx/utilities utils`.
+From your project directory inside the terminal run `npx degit quelchx/utilities utils`.
 This will grab everything except the .git files and git history

 ### Generate Unique ID